-On top of photos, people also like to do their own ouija board and evp sessions at home.
+On top of photos, people also like to do their own ouija board and EVP sessions at home.
 Now I personally do not think Ouija boards are the demonic force that Hollywood makes out.
 This wherein lies the problem.
-A lot of private cases seem to start AFTER a drunken night around a Ouija board.
+A lot of private cases seem to start AFTER a drunken night around an Ouija board.
 Crazy stuff usually happens and the power of suggestion can become a very big factor here and they come out and say it is all because of the Ouija board.
 Perhaps they have built up this fear from the stigma of the Ouija board and the simple sounds of the house are now paranormal to them because in the back of their mind they feel the Ouija board is responsible.
 The 'haunting' has become their own fears getting the better of them.
 Sometimes people want to hide the fact that they were using a board and you either stumble across it or they give you the information halfway through your investigation.
 There are also other pieces of information they could be hiding from you as well.
 If you suspect that your client is not being fully truthful with you from the very beginning, think about if they are worthy of your time.